 Unlike a W2 form or any government-issued tax document, invoices aren’t standardized.
 The invoice you get from one contractor might look a bit different from the invoice you get from another.

-But all invoices are built of the same building blocks:
+But all invoices are built of the same building blocks, with the following components:

 How to Make an Invoice

-1. Use our free invoice generator tool to create and export an invoice.
+1. Use this free invoice generator tool to create and export an invoice.

 For more information on how to use invoices in your business, check out these articles: